DmitrySoshnikov/hdl-js/README.md

 #### Using custom and built-in gates in implementation

 In the example above, we used built-in native `Nand` gate to implement our own version of the `And` gate.
-However, one you have implemented some custom gate, you are free to use it further as a _building block_ for _even more abstracted chips_.
+However, once you have implemented some custom gate, you are free to use it further as a _building block_ for _even more abstracted chips_.

 For example, if we look at the [examples/Mux.hdl](https://github.com/DmitrySoshnikov/hdl-js/blob/master/examples/Mux.hdl) file: